Michael J. Prayson, M.D., Director

 Goals & Characteristics

-The Orthopaedic Trauma Fellowship Program at Boonshoft School of Medicine is fully accredited by the Accreditation Council of Graduate Medical Education.
+Effective July 1, 2015, we will be under the governance of the Orthopaedic Trauma Association and no longer under the governance of the Accreditation Council of Graduate Medical Education.
 The one-year program accepts one fellow per year and runs from August 1 to July 30.

 The fellow will gain experience with the full spectrum of isolated and polytraumatic conditions in the adult population.
 The primary focus will be on injuries of the appendicular skeleton, along with pelvic and acetabular injuries.
 Hand and spine injuries are covered by separate services.
 Additional experience will involve the evaluation and treatment of traumatic soft tissue injury, as well as chronic post-traumatic conditions (malunion, nonunion and infections).
 The fellow will participate in the initial evaluation, examination and diagnostic workup to develop diagnoses and treatment plans (both operative and nonoperative).